ncopa/lua-optarg/README.md

 returned.
 If `errfunc` is omitted (or nil), the will error message be printed to stderr.

-The function returns two table, one with the parsed options and one with the reminding arguments.
+The function returns two tables, one with the parsed options and one with the reminding arguments.

 Option parsing is stopped at first non-option argument or at first `--`.